vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

 If the above issue happens, try to start the data node one more time.

-## Problem: Data-node fails to start up with the following panic
+## Problem: Data node fails to start up with the following panic

 You may see the following information in your panic log.